lagotto/lagotto/docs/crossref.md

 [CrossRef](http://www.crossref.org) is a non-profit organization that enables cross-publisher citation linking of the scholarly literature via Digital Object Identifiers (DOIs).
 CrossRef member organizations can use the **Cited-by** Linking service that provides basic information about the scholarly literature citing a particular DOI.
 All other users can use the CrossRef **OpenURL** service which provides citation counts (the `fl_count' attribute), but no information about the citing literature.
 The ALM application handles both scenarios.

+## Required configuration fields

 ### Cited-by

-Add your DOI prefix as `doi_prefix` in `config/settings.yml`, then add username and password in the CrossRef configuration settings.
+Add your DOI prefix as `doi_prefix` in `config/settings.yml`, then add username and password provided by CrossRef in the CrossRef configuration settings.

 ### OpenURL